aelzenaar/ncea-notes/unibooks.md

    is incredibly well-written; just take care not to get bogged down by the sections on multi-linear algebra and determinants.
 The exercises are actually quite similar to those that you should be solving for 253 anyway, just take note of his preface (some exercises are introduced before the material that makes them easy).
- * Sheldon Axler, _Linear Algebra Does Right_: On my list to read.
+ * Sheldon Axler, _Linear Algebra Done Right_: On my list to read.
 Supposed to be very good.
  * Werner Greub, _Linear Algebra_: (Massive) step up from Halmos and Axler; I haven't read it cover to cover, but what I've read is great.

 ### "Proofs" (255)